Get 50% off your first two months of accountancy heaven!

 Assuming the income and costs remain the same in the 2020/21 tax year, Katie will have to pay 40% tax on the total income of £25,000, which comes to £10,000.
 The only reduction on this is basic-rate tax relief (20%) on the expenses of £15,000, which comes to £3,000.

-The resulting tax bill is £8,000, which is a 100% increase on what she would pay in the current tax year.
+The resulting tax bill is £8,000, which is a 100% increase on what she would paid before the changes.

 |Allowable expenses (mortgage, etc.)||£15,000||£15,000||£15,000|

 |Tax due at 40%||£4,000||£7,000||£10,000|

 |Total tax due||£4,000||£5,500||£7,000|

 Without knowing your individual circumstances, we can’t advise on whether a limited company structure is best for you.
 However, if you have more than one property and you don’t need to regularly withdraw the profits generated, it could well be more tax-efficient to run them through a limited company.